 Artistic Stimulation: Although all four Beatles used drugs of one sort or another throughout much of their group and/or solo careers, Lennon, from 1966 through 1969, indulged much more heavily than the other three put together, first becoming psychologically dependent on LSD and then, together with Yoko, becoming addicted to heroin.
 Although both dependencies caused him considerable suffering, they did serve (again, far more than for his bandmates) as inspiration for some of his greatest songs - most directly "Cold Turkey," essentially heroin withdrawal symptoms set to music.

 The Atoner: As evidenced in the songs "Getting Better", "Jealous Guy", and "Woman", in which Lennon expresses remorse for his previous treatment of the women in his life.

 He also felt very guilty about being a Disappeared Dad to his first son Julian, and attempted to repair their relationship toward the end of his life.

 "There's UFOs over New York, and I ain't too surprised." — "Nobody Told Me"

 Bigger Than Jesus: The Trope Namer, although John didn't actually say it.
-His actual Blasphemous Boast (which wasn't actually a boast, either—Lennon was actually deploring the fact that a pop group could be more important to kids than their religious faith) in 1966 was a claim that the Beatles were "more popular than Jesus," which passed without notice in his native England, then landed him and his bandmates in big trouble when the interview was reprinted in America.
+His actual Blasphemous Boast (which wasn't actually a boast, either—Lennon was actually deploring the fact that a pop group could be more important to kids than their religious faith) in 1966 was a claim that the Beatles were "more popular than Jesus," which passed without notice in his native England, then landed him and his bandmates in big trouble when the quote was reprinted (out of context) in America.

 "Everybody's talking and no one says a word Everybody's making love and no one really cares There's Nazis in the bathroom just below the stairs Always something happening and nothing going on There's always something cooking and nothing in the pot They're starving back in China so finish what you got"